Join Us

 Read more

-Can this disperser blade give me the off-bottom suspension I need?
-How is a hydrofoil different from a propeller?
-What is a hydrofoil?
-Before you buy an impeller, you need to consider a few aspects of your product and process:
+Is this disperser blade suitable for providing the necessary off-bottom suspension?
+How does a hydrofoil differ from a conventional propeller?
+What exactly is a hydrofoil?
+Prior to making a purchase, consider several crucial aspects related to your product and mixing process:

 Process and Product Considerations